 What is the biggest challenge you have in eating well?

 My biggest challenge to eating well is finding quality food at reasonable prices.
-Quality food grown locally is the best way to guarantee your getting the best bang for the buck.
+Quality food grown locally is the best way to guarantee you're getting the best bang for the buck.
 That usually means shopping at your neighborhood co-op.
 I can trust people there to stock food that they themselves would eat.
-I also feel good about being a member because like minds attract and you are shopping with people that support the same life style.
-It’s uplifting and encouraging and I feel a measure of accountability to a cause.
+I also feel good about being a member because like minds attract and you are shopping with people that support the same lifestyle.
+It's uplifting and encouraging and I feel a measure of accountability to a cause.

 Outside of the co-op people are becoming more aware every day of chemicals that are in processed foods so this is affecting a healthy shift in the mainstream food supply in large chain stores.
 When I shop at a large chain store I feel like I'm gambling because I don't know where the food is coming from, who's touched it and what's on it or in it.
 If you're not sure it's safe to eat then it is wise to buy organic or at least choose food that is labeled natural.
 [Editor's note: We want to do a post soon on the different between “organic” and “natural” foods]